A perturbative probabilistic approach to quantum many-body systems

+Another advantage of our approach is that no extra efforts are required to evaluate generic ground-state correlation functions.
+The key point is, again, the analytical dependence of our equations (\ref{E0.eq2}-\ref{nusp.eq}), and, therefore, of its solution $E_0$, on $\gamma$ and $\eta$ as well as on any other parameter entering the Hamiltonian of the system.
+In fact, the quantum expectation of an observable $\hat{O}$ in the ground state of $\hat{H}$ is reconduced, via the Hellman-Feynman theorem, to the ability to take the derivative with respect to the parameter $\xi$ of the ground-state energy of the ancillary Hamiltonian $\hat{H}+\xi\hat{O}$.

 The present perturbative probabilistic approach is particularly promising for systems affected by the so called sign problem, for which unbiased Monte Carlo simulations of $E_0$ are impractical.
-In fact, the statistical evaluation of the cumulants of the potential, hopping and phase multiplicities is unaffected by the sign problem, which remains confined in the expression of the probability distribution and can be tackled by analytical techniques.
+In fact, the statistical evaluation of the cumulants of the potential, hopping and phase multiplicities is \textit{unaffected} by sign/phase problems.
+Oscillations and cancellations remain confined in the expression of the perturbative probability distribution and can be tackled by complex analysis techniques.
+Here, we have provided an example of this strategy in a somewhat softer phase problem.
 We plan to discuss the case of fermions in a future paper.